Join the Movement: Get Involved for Giving Tuesday!

 The Humane Society of Valdosta/Lowndes County is a 501(c)(3) non-profit organization.
 We do not receive any government funding or financial assistance except the occasional grant.
 We rely solely on donations!
 That’s why we need your support!
 We cannot keep our doors open and continue to save animals without your generosity.

-You can donate on our Facebook Page, using the red “donate” button floating on this page, or donate here on our Kindest campaign!
+You can donate on our Facebook Page, or donate here!

 The Humane Society of Valdosta/Lowndes County Programs and budget: